-242. Of light weight, white drill, of the pattern prescribed by the Bureau of Navigation and furnished by the Bureau of Supplies and Accounts.
-It is permitted, but not required, that pajamas be worn as an article of uniform.
+242. Of light weight, white drill, of the pattern prescribed by the Bureau of Navigation and furnished by the Bureau of Supplies and Accounts; none are regulation unless drawn from the pay officer.

 UNIFORM FOR BANDSMEN OF THE NAVY.

 243. Blue dress cap: The same as for enlisted men of the Marine Corps, but with small-size Navy gilt buttons and the prescribed lyre device, in place of the Marine Corps buttons and device.